pvall/jekyll-theme-kagami/example/_posts/joke.md

 ---
 layout: post
+title: Joke
-title: 'Joke' ::: Chastity Belt
+'::': Chastity Belt
 description: This note demonstrates some of what Markdown is capable of doing.
+published: true
 ---

-<iframe src="https://open.spotify.com/embed/track/2sOFb3iokT8caudADc3ZnN" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

 This note demonstrates some of what [Markdown][1] is capable of doing.